ironhack-datalabs/data-pt-ber-08-20/README.md

 $ git push origin jenny-doe
 ```

-**To work on the subsequent assignments**, keep using the same branch you created and push your new codes to GitHub.
+**To work on the subsequent assignments**, keep using the same forked repo you created and push your new codes to GitHub.

 :exclamation: Update your branch regularly because the curriculum development team is developing new assignments for you as the course proceeds.
 Make sure you have committed all your codes then exectue `git pull origin master` to obtain the latest code from the `master` branch.